Reviews11 min read

 Frequently Asked Questions

 Is SiteGround good for beginners in 2026?
-It's reasonably beginner-friendly, but it won't hold your hand quite as much as some alternatives.
+It's reasonably beginner-friendly, though it won't hold your hand quite as much as some alternatives.
 The Site Tools dashboard is clean and there's solid documentation — expect a small learning curve, but nothing that'll actually stop you from getting up and running.